 Phishing Response

 It’s common practice to have employees report suspected phishing emails.
 If we were to guess, it’s likely people aren’t jumping up and offering to review these emails.
-In fact, it is an often overlooked manual and tedious process – however, that isn’t to say reviewing reported phishing emails isn’t important.
+In fact, it is an often overlooked manual and tedious process – however, that isn’t to say reviewing reported phishing emails isn’t essential.

 This is where a phishing playbook helps.
-SOAR tools like Phantom and XSOAR can monitor and poll email inboxes.
+SOAR tools like Splunk SOAR and XSOAR can monitor and poll email inboxes.
 Every time SOAR polls an email, it ingests and creates an incident for it.
 The best part is tools like Phantom and XSOAR will parse all domains, URLs, and IP addresses from the email for you.
 Before any significant automation has been done, you are already saving a lot of time.

 To finish off, simply run a search on emails throughout your Exchange server to find similar emails from the same sender.
 For each email, either delete it or move it to a designated inbox for further review.